EMA – Q/A and videos tutorials

 – Do I reference images I used which are under ‘Creative Commons’ license?

 Yes.
 Reference ANY image you use.
-Images have ‘authors’ – they are like text quotes: they ‘spoken’ by someone.
+Images have ‘authors’ – they are like text quotes: they were ‘spoken’ by someone.
 So remember to reference the ‘owner’, even if an image is under creative commons.

 – Adding my images to EMA map: should I use photographs, scanned illustrations, or computer generated graphics?